FAQ Open Data

-If you are a researcher from Charité or MDC, also see „How will I be recognized for sharing data?"
+If you are a researcher from Charité, also see „How will I be recognized for sharing data?"

 Data in this context includes all digital outputs of research.
 Thus, it includes raw and pre-processed (e.g. normalized or aligned) data, metadata (i.e. “data on data”), software code, protocols and any other output necessary to understand, reproduce or reanalyze data.
 The sharing of heavily processed data alone (e.g. summary statistics data underlying figures) is, however, not considered Open Data.
 Sharing of data which underlie publications is more common, but sharing of well-documented stand-alone datasets can be very valuable for (meta-)analysis by other researchers as well.
 The desired case would be providing raw data, pre-processed data and – if applicable - the code or steps necessary to arrive at the processed data.

 Personalized data, including data from patients and healthy participants, are subject to restrictions, including those based on the EU general data protection regulation (GDPR).
 Despite restrictions, sharing personalized data is possible in many cases if appropriate steps are taken.
-Typically, sharing requires either full anonymization (if possible) or so-called ‘de facto anonymization’, as well as corresponding patient or participant consent in either case.
+Typically, sharing data completely openly requires full anonymization, which is often difficult to ensure for complex datasets, as well as e.g. imaging and genetic data.
+In addition, patient or participant consent is required.
 The respective forms and information require a positive assessment by the respective ethics committee responsible for the clinical study.

 Thus, sharing human data is possible, if the right steps regarding consent, de-identification and/or data access restrictions are taken.
 In some cases data can be made fully open, while in others access restrictions need to be applied.
 In either case making personal data available for reuse whenever possible is very important given the ethical imperative to make best use of such data, as well as the effort and cost to collect them.
-Best practices in sharing sensitive data are conveyed in the seminars ‘Data sharing’ organized by the QUEST Center (see here for contents of seminar on June 3rd 2020).
+Best practices in sharing sensitive data are conveyed in the seminars ‘Data sharing’ organized by the QUEST Center.

 In particular the following reasons can restrict or even exclude the open sharing of data: